Fayette County Memorial Hospital Imaging Center

 Powerful Diagnostics in Washington Court House

-FCMH’s Imaging Department plays an important role in diagnosing illnesses.
+FCMH’s Imaging Center plays an important role in diagnosing illnesses.

 We offer ultrasound, mammography, computerized tomography (CT), MRI, nuclear